 Seniors who drive fewer than 7,500 miles per year can save $100 to $500 annually by applying low-mileage discounts or enrolling in pay-per-mile programs, compared to a standard policy on the same vehicle.

 They can find these savings in two ways: conventional low-mileage discounts (percentage reductions applied to a standard annual premium) and pay-per-mile insurance or behavior-based driving programs (a flat base rate plus a charge per mile driven or charges and rewards depending on driver behavior).
-Pay-per-mile wins at very low mileage; conventional discounts are the better choice above roughly 7,500 miles annually.
+Pay-per-mile wins at very low mileage, while conventional discounts are the better choice above roughly 7,500 miles annually.

 - GEICO is the best pick for seniors who want simplicity — mileage is priced into the base rate at quote time, no device or app enrollment is required, and a defensive driving discount of up to 5% stacks with mileage-based savings in most states.

-- Nationwide SmartMiles is the best pick for seniors driving under 5,000 miles per year — its pay-per-mile structure (a flat monthly base rate plus a per-mile charge of roughly $0.06 to $0.10) produces the lowest total annual cost at very low mileage, often 20% to 30% below a standard policy for the same driver
+- Nationwide SmartMiles is the best pick for seniors driving under 5,000 miles per year — its pay-per-mile structure (a flat monthly base rate plus a per-mile charge of roughly $0.06 to $0.10) produces the lowest total annual cost at very low mileage, often 20% to 30% below a standard policy for the same driver.

 - State Farm is the best pick for seniors who want verified savings with AARP membership — its Drive Safe & Save app unlocks discounts of 5% to 20% at renewal and stacks with an AARP member discount for drivers 50 and older.